Student Financial Aid

 To be evaluated for possible financial aid, the student must submit the following forms each academic year:

-- Free Application for Federal Student Aid (FAFSA) is available on-line at the FAFSA website.
+- Free Application for Federal Student Aid (FAFSA) is available on-line at www.fafsa.gov.

 Students must re-apply for financial assistance each year.
 The academic year begins with the summer session and continues with the fall and spring semesters.
 If you attend in the fall and spring and then wish to attend Canisius College again the following summer session, you will need to complete a new FAFSA because the summer session begins a new academic year.